 Silicone glass laminates have low dielectric loss.
 With power factors as low as 3.8 – 4, and with very low relative permittivity, the material is suitable for use in high frequency applications such as microwaves and transmission antennas.

-Grade B32, for example, exhibits very low smoke toxicity and a high degree of flame resistance as well as temperature resistance to 180° – 200°C (or intermittently much higher).
+Our Grade B32 exhibits very low smoke toxicity and a high degree of flame resistance as well as temperature resistance to 180° – 200°C (or intermittently much higher).
 This makes it suitable for use in closed environments such as underground transportation and harsh environments such as furnace insulation.

 Polyimide resins exhibit high mechanical strength and good temperature resistance.
-Polyimide laminate such as grade B34 is often used at continuous temperatures of up to 180° or 200°C and intermittently at temperatures as high as 250°C and maintains its high mechanical strength.
+Polyimide laminates such as our grade B34 are often used at continuous temperatures of up to 180° or 200°C and intermittently at temperatures as high as 250°C and consistently maintains its high mechanical strength.

 Glass reinforced laminates are ideal for:

-- Electro mechanical components, washers, gaskets, bushes, tubes
+- Electro mechanical components, washers, gaskets, bushes and tubes

-- Electrical switchgear supports, packing, blocks, pads clamps sleeves
+- Electrical switchgear supports, packing, blocks, pads, clamps and sleeves

-- Marine – Bearings, pulleys, fittings, mechanical components
+- Marine – Bearings, pulleys, fittings and mechanical components